fteem/careers-website/README.md

 > promote financial literacy and inclusivity, driving change within and beyond
 > the fintech industry.

-> Dall-E Prompt: "Logo of a modern, innovative fintech company named NexaFunds, incorporating elements of finance, technology, and future.
-Use a color scheme of blue and silver to represent trust, reliability, and forward-thinking."
+> Dall-E Prompt: "Logo of a modern, innovative fintech company named NexaFunds,
+> incorporating elements of finance, technology, and future.
+Use a color scheme
+> of blue and silver to represent trust, reliability, and forward-thinking."

 ## What is the stack?

 Python, Flask, SQLAlchemy, and a bunch of other Python libraries.
 See `requirements.txt` for more details.

 The databse is powered by PlanetScale.
 It's deployed on Render.
+It also uses OpenAI's API to get summaries of the job ads placed on the website.